Vol. 04 · Issue 14 · APR 2026

 Why Fizz Happens

 Real guitar speakers are terrible at reproducing high frequencies.
-And that's actually a good thing for guitar tone.
+That's actually beautiful; a kind of built-in subtractive EQ that nobody asked for but everybody benefits from.
 A typical guitar speaker naturally rolls off everything above about 5-6kHz.
 All that harsh, fizzy content that an amp and distortion circuit produce?
-The speaker just swallows it.
-You never hear it.
+The speaker swallows it.
+The room between the notes stays clean.

-When you play through a modeler into a full-range speaker (studio monitors, FRFR cab, PA system, or headphones), that natural roll-off is gone.
-The full-range speaker faithfully reproduces everything the modeler outputs — including all the harsh high-frequency content that a real guitar speaker would have eaten.
+When you play through a modeler into a full-range speaker (studio monitors, FRFR cab, PA), that natural roll-off is gone.
+The full-range speaker faithfully reproduces everything.
+Every frequency.
+Including all the harsh high-end content that a real guitar speaker would have eaten.

-Impulse responses (IRs) and cab models are supposed to simulate that speaker behavior, including the high-frequency roll-off.
-But cheap IRs, poorly chosen cab models, or suboptimal settings can leave too much high-end content in the signal.
-That's where fizz lives: in the 4-8kHz range that a real guitar speaker would have filtered out naturally.
+Impulse responses and cab models are supposed to simulate that speaker behavior, including the roll-off.
+But poorly chosen cab models or suboptimal settings can leave too much high-end content in the signal.
+That's where fizz lives: the 4-8kHz band that a real guitar speaker would have filtered out naturally.

 Other contributing factors:

-- Bright amp models at low volume — Amp models that simulate a cranked Marshall or Rectifier are designed to sound good loud.
-At bedroom volume, the fizz stands out because your ears are more sensitive to high frequencies at low volumes (look up the Fletcher-Munson curve).
+• Bright amp models at low volume.
+Models simulating a cranked Marshall or Rectifier are designed to sound good loud.
+At low volume, the fizz stands out because your ears are more sensitive to high frequencies at lower SPL (Fletcher-Munson curve).
+The frequency balance that works at 100dB collapses at 75dB.

-- Mismatched output settings — Running a modeler's output into the wrong input (guitar amp input vs. line level input) can cause frequency imbalances.
+• Mismatched output settings.
+Running a modeler's output into the wrong input (guitar amp input vs. line level input) can cause frequency imbalances that push fizz forward.

 Fix 1: Add a Low-Pass Filter at 6-8kHz

-This is the single most effective fix, and it takes thirty seconds.
+This is the single most effective fix.
+Thirty seconds.

-Start at 8kHz and sweep downward until the fizz disappears.
+Start at about 8kHz and sweep downward until the fizz disappears.
 Most players land somewhere around 6.5-7kHz.
-Go too low and your tone will sound dark and muffled.
-The sweet spot is where the fizz is gone but the tone still feels open and present.
+Go too low and the tone turns dark and airless, like recording through a blanket.
+The sweet spot is where the fizz is gone but the tone still has presence and dimension.

 Many experienced modeler users leave a low-pass filter on every single patch.
-It's that universally useful.
+It sits that naturally in the signal architecture.

 Fix 2: Try Different IRs or Cab Models